 Typically, our OEM customers are responsible for obtaining 510(k) pre-market notification clearance on their systems that integrate our products.
 A substantial majority of our products are "Class I" devices that do not require 510(k) clearance, but we do produce software that is classified as a Class II device subject to 510(k) clearance.
 Unless an exception applies, we may be required by FDA regulations to obtain a 510(k) pre-market notification clearance in connection with the manufacture of a new medical device or a new indication for use of, or other significant change in, an existing currently marketed medical device before we can market or sell those products in the United States.
 Modifications or enhancements to a product that could significantly affect its safety or effectiveness, or that would constitute a major change in the intended use of the device, technology, materials, labeling, packaging, or manufacturing process also require a new 510(k) clearance.
 We cannot ensure that the FDA will agree with our decisions not to seek additional approvals or clearances for particular modifications to our products or that we will be successful in obtaining new 510(k) clearances for modifications.
 Obtaining clearances or approvals is time consuming, expensive, and uncertain.
-We may not be able to obtain the necessary clearances or approvals or may be unduly delayed in doing so, which could harm our business.
-Furthermore, even if we are granted regulatory clearances or approvals, they may include significant limitations on the indicated uses of the product, which may limit the market for the product.
-If we are unable to obtain required FDA clearance or approval for a product or are unduly delayed in doing so, or the uses of that product were limited, our business could suffer.
+We may not be able to obtain the necessary clearances or approvals, they may include significant limitations on the indicated uses of the product, which may limit the market for the product.
+If we are unable to obtain required FDA clearance or approval for a product or are unduly delayed in doing so, or the uses of that product or are unduly delayed in doing so, which could harm our business.